What is Test Scenario in Software Testing (Examples)

 • Step 1: Read the Requirement Documents like BRS, SRS, FRS, of the System Under Test (SUT).
 You could also refer uses cases, books, manuals, etc. of the application to be tested.

-• Step 2: For each requirement, figure out possible users actions and objectives.
+• Step 2: For each requirement, figure out possible user actions and objectives.
 Determine the technical aspects of the requirement.
-Ascertain possible scenarios of system abuse and evaluate users with hacker’s mindset.
+Ascertain possible scenarios of system abuse and evaluate users with a hacker’s mindset.

-• Step 3: After reading the Requirements Document and doing your due Analysis, list out different test scenarios that verify each feature of the software.
+• Step 3: After reading the Requirements Document and doing your due diligence analysis, list out different test scenarios that verify each feature of the software.

 • Step 4: Once you have listed all possible Test Scenarios, a Traceability Matrix is created to verify that each & every requirement has a corresponding Test Scenario